World Language Credit Program

 Competency Credits

 Many school districts in Washington now recognize the value of preparing students to be global citizens with the skills to communicate in English and other world languages.
 The World Language Credit Program is a way to earn high school credit for a language you already know.
+If you are a currently enrolled 8th - 12th grader in the Lake Stevens School District and are proficient in a World Language and English you may be eligible to earn high school world language credits and the Washington State Seal of Biliteracy.

 Determine If You’re Eligible